Sadickachuli/capstone-wastesense/README.md

 # WasteSense - Smart Waste Management App

 A modern web application for efficient waste management in Ablekuma North, Ghana.
-WasteSense empowers residents to report full bins, enables dispatchers to optimize collection and input waste composition, and allows recyclers to track and analyze waste deliveries.
-The platform leverages real-time updates and machine learning for smarter waste management.
+WasteSense empowers residents to report full bins, enables dispatchers to optimize collection and input waste composition (either manually or via an ML-powered image upload), and allows recyclers to track, analyze, and forecast waste deliveries.
+The platform leverages real-time updates, a YOLO-based machine learning waste detection model, and a forecasting model for smarter waste management.

 ---